 If no valid bids are received, the ad slot may display a fallback ad, a house ad, or remain unfilled.

 The ad won’t be shown if all the bids are below the publisher’s floor price (the minimum they’re willing to accept).
-The ad slot might stay empty or fill with a fallback ad, which usually brings in much less revenue or none.
+The ad slot might stay empty or fill with a fallback ad, which usually generates much less revenue or none at all.

 There are a few reasons.
-The user might not match any advertiser’s targeting criteria, the page content might be low quality, there could be technical issues during the auction, or the impression just isn’t considered valuable enough.
+The user might not match any advertiser’s targeting criteria, the page content might be low-quality, there could be technical issues during the auction, or the impression might not be considered valuable enough.
 If no one sees potential in it, no bids come in.

 Final Thoughts